Feb 18, 2020 By Team YoungWonks *

 Artificial intelligence (AI) in healthcare refers to the use of complex algorithms and software so as to replicate human cognition and analyse complicated medical data.
 In simpler terms, it alludes to the use of computer algorithms so as to arrive at conclusions without direct human input.

 Health monitoring is one of the biggest implementations under AI-led health care.
-AI-led health monitoring devices such as smart bands have already done rather well in 2019 but in 2020, AI is expected to play a bigger role than before.
+AI-led health monitoring devices such as smart bands have already done rather well in recent years but in 2022, AI is expected to play a bigger role than ever before.
 Not only will AI be used to process the data collated by such devices for millions of people, but it will be used in areas such as remote monitoring of patients’ hearts, respiratory conditions and even computer vision.
 AI is thus slated to revolutionise the world of wearable tech and help with designing training schedules so as to help people with their health routines.

 In addition to this, AI programs are also being developed and used today in areas such as diagnosis processing, drug development, personalized medicine and treatment protocol development.
 Hospitals are turning to AI for solutions in areas such as operational initiatives so as to increase cost saving, heighten patient satisfaction, and meet workforce needs.